BOARD OF DIRECTORS

 Angela Goddard is the Director of Griffith University Art Museum, Brisbane.
 She joined the University in June 2015 after fifteen years at QAGOMA, seven of these as Curator of Australian Art.
 She writes and lectures regularly for varied contexts, and was a Board Member of the Institute of Modern Art, Brisbane in 2003-08 and 2012-16.

-Catherine McMahon has a background in both the public and private sectors, focused mainly in policy, marketing and organizational behaviour.
+Catherine McMahon has a background in both the public and private sectors, focused mainly in policy, marketing and organisational behaviour.
 Following completion of a science degree from UWA, Catherine pursued study and work in business management both in Australia and overseas.
 Her community involvement to date has been in the areas of welfare for military families, education and health.
-A recent graduate of the Australian Institute of Company Directors, Catherine has a keen interest in good governance and has always been an avid patron of both visual and performance arts.
+A recent graduate of the Australian Institute of Company Directors, Catherine has a keen interest in good governance.

 Karen Connolly is a UWA arts graduate with experience in secondary education and tertiary curriculum development.
 She has worked in marketing and as a freelance copy editor and proof-reader, and is currently the finance officer for a number of different arts organisations.
-Karen served on a local government sustainability committee for a dozen years, and believes that social, environmental and economic sustainability are the critical issues of our time.
+Karen served on a local government sustainability committee for a dozen years.

 PAST DIRECTORS, CRUTHERS ART FOUNDATION

 Sir James Cruthers (2007-2015)

 Sharon Cork (2014-2015)